Joshua-Usi/osw/README.md

 Most of gameplay is implemented, integration soon

-Slider functionality needs to be added
 Spinner functionality needs to be added

-Major performance refactors need to be done too
+performance refactors need to be done too